dougie-r2/ZeroToHero-experiment/README.md

 ### Lecture4 batchnorm
 - we can get `expected initial loss` from the possible outcomes.
-For example, if our problem have 4 possible outcomes and we assume that all outcomes are equally likely, then -log(1/4) would be the expected loss at the first iteration.
+For example, if our problem has 4 possible outcomes and we assume that all outcomes are equally likely, then -log(1/4) would be the expected loss at the first iteration.
 - To achieve first quality, logits should be near zero in firts initialization.
 How?
   - Make last layer's parameter as low as can be by multiplying small number like 0.01
   - Do batchnorm, layernorm etc.